 - ‘This Space Available’ (1 hour 30 mins) can be purchased for screening.

 - ‘The Illusionists’ (different length versions available) is about the globalisation of the beauty industry.
 It is available for a small fee from the Producer.

 There are also a number of shorter films available online that could be used to start a conversation in a meeting or introduce the topic.
 See for example the Brandalism Project.

 Adfree Cities has prepared a replicable presentation with notes that can be delivered by anyone.
 An Introduction to Adbusting (1 hour) – contact us for a copy and facilitation notes.

-Alternatively you could invite someone from Adfree Cities to give a talk, depending on availability and travel times – just Contact us!
-Or think about local academics, activists and artists or subvertisers who could come and speak.
+Alternatively you could invite someone from Adfree Cities to give a talk or workshop, depending on availability and travel times – just Contact us!
+Or think about local academics, activists, artists or subvertisers who could come and speak.

 ‘Subverting advertising’ can be an empowering way of speaking back to the one-way dominance of advertisers and to make space for marginalised voices.
 It can involve altering or replacing corporate advertising with other artwork although there are some legal considerations as outlined in Brandalism’s Subvertising Manual.
 Although it is not the focus of the work of Adfree Cities and not a tactic we use, we recognise the role of creative direct action such as ‘subvertising’ in creating social change and we stand in solidarity with the wider subvertising and anti-advertising movement.
 There are also other low risk public facing activities that local Adblock groups can do.